barjin/wbr/docs/wbr-interpret/waw_definition.md

 ```

 ## Meta Header
-As of now (27.12.2021), the `meta` header of the file contains three fields:
+As of now (6.3.2022), the `meta` header of the file contains two fields:
 - "name" - `string` - optional, name of the workflow (for easier management)
 - "desc" - `string` - optional, text description of the workflow.
 Even though all the metadata is optional, developers are strongly advised to use them for clarity and easier management of the workflows.